kashif415/scRNA-seq/README.md

 For detailed instructions on running each script and workflow, refer to the README files and documentation provided within each directory.

-Workflow Overview
+# Workflow Overview

 Data Preprocessing:

 Quality control

 Filtering

 Normalization
-Batch correction (if applicable)

 Dimensionality Reduction:

-Principal Component Analysis (PCA) t-Distributed Stochastic Neighbor Embedding (t-SNE) Uniform Manifold Approximation and Projection (UMAP)
+Principal Component Analysis (PCA)

+t-Distributed Stochastic Neighbor Embedding (t-SNE)

+Uniform Manifold Approximation and Projection (UMAP)

 Clustering:

 K-means clustering
-DBSCAN
-Hierarchical clustering

 Differential Expression Analysis:

-Wilcoxon rank-sum test
-Likelihood ratio test
 Visualization:

 Heatmaps

 Scatterplots

 Violin plots

 Feature plots

-Contributing
+# Contributing
-Contributions to this repository are welcome!

 If you have suggestions for improvements, new features, or bug fixes, feel free to open an issue or submit a pull request.

-License
+# License

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute the code for your purposes.